- Faculty, staff, and student travel is necessary to support and enhance the university's mission

 - Travel reimbursements are for business-related expenses only, not for personal expenses of the traveler or any traveling companions

 Procedure - Guiding Principles:

-The UO campus travel reimbursement process is used for the reimbursement of travel expenses of employees, students, and non-employees.
+The Concur travel reimbursement process is used for the reimbursement of travel expenses of employees, students, and non-employees.

 A travel reimbursement cannot be filed before the trip is completed and should be filed in a reasonable period of time, generally within 60 days of the completion of travel, per IRS Accountable Plan guidelines.
 If the trip is exceptionally lengthy, interim filings may be permitted

 When traveling on sponsored project funds, please note that the award or sponsor may have travel requirements or limitations that are not met by following the University travel policy.
 Please be aware of any requirements or limitations for travel costs on your awards, and contact Sponsored Projects Services for any questions.